rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   Carnap spent many years trying to develop a theory of degree of confirmation but was never able to satisfactorily formulate a model. [^Murzi2001]
 -   Carnap, R. (1937).
 Testability and meaning---continued. [^Carnap1937]
+-   *International Encyclopedia of Unified Science*
+    -   Chief editors: Otto Neurath, Rudolf Carnap, and Charles W. Morris
+    -   Only the first volume of *Foundations of the Unity of Science*, in two volumes, was ever published between 1938 and 1969.
+    -   Neurath, O., Carnap, R., & Morris, C.W.
+(1955). *International Encyclopedia of Unified Science, Vol. 1*.
+University of Chicago Press. [^Neurath1938]
 -   Reichenbach emigrated to the US in 1938 and became a professor at UCLA.
+-   The Fifth International Congress for the Unity of Science met at Harvard in 1939.
+    -   Two days before the start of the congress, Germany invaded Poland, and Britain and France declared war on Germany.
+    -   Many European attendees didn't return to Europe.
 -   Carnap joined UCLA in 1954, the year after Reichenbach died.
 -   TODO: Quine on how huge Carnap's influence is. [^Quine1990-3]
 -   TODO: Positivism affects the structure of education and law